 Instrument Inputs.
-The 1⁄4-inch TS connectors on Channels 1 and 2 can be used with passive instruments (guitar, bass, etc.).
-See Input Source Button for more information.
+The /4-inch TS connectors on channels 1 and 2 are for use with instruments (guitar, bass, etc.).

 Power User Tip: Active instruments are those that have an internal preamp or a line-level output.
-Active instruments should be plugged into a line input rather than into an instrument input.
-Plugging a line-level source into the instrument inputs not only risks damage to these inputs but also results in a very loud and often distorted audio signal
+Active instruments should be plugged into a D.I. box, which should then be connected to the mic input rather than directly to an instrument input.
+Plugging a line-level source into the instrument inputs on the front of the AudioBox USB96 not only risks damage to these inputs but can also result in a very loud and often distorted audio signal.